Connect with your community and future workforce

 - Connect them to your contacts in local schools, tech schools, and colleges who can help them plan activities that appeal to students at all levels.
-Remind them that it’s important to coordinate with schools early this year – some have changed their schedules and others may be interested in online-only events.
+Remind them that it’s important to coordinate with schools early – some have changed their schedules and others may be interested in online-only events.
 As a partner organization, you may want to help collect and organize information about Manufacturing Day educational activities in your area, which will be a valuable resource to your clients.

 We all know this a crucial time to help our manufacturers with brand awareness, promotion, and workforce recruitment.
 A great Manufacturing Day event can help your area residents see businesses in a new way – as innovators, as community leaders and benefactors, and as employers who offer rewarding career opportunities.

 Manufacturers want to show middle school and high school students that manufacturing is not just production work – manufacturing is high tech and diverse.
 Your students may have the perfect career waiting for them and they don’t even know it.